EvergineTeam/EvergineE2ETests-Workshop/README.md

 - Comment out the code of the OnChangeColor event in EvergineDemoEvents.cs and run the tests again.
 Why are they still passing?

 - Improve the tests to capture the actual state of the Evergine scene.

+## 4. Allow to Deactivate Test Results

+- Create a new event from React to Evergine called setTestMode that allow to activate and deactivate test results.

+- Activate TestMode before executing the tests.